This page helps you to fill out the document for the public consultation on the review of the EU copyright rules.

 Explanation: The public has a legitimate interest in having online access to the collections of all publicly accessible libraries, museums and archives across Europe (see article 27.1 of the Universal Declaration of Human Rights).
 There is no good reason for limiting mechanisms that create such access to certain types of content.
 The solution referred to in answer to question 40, namely extending the scope of the exception in article 5(3)n of the Copyright Directive, should cover all types of works.

+Explanation: The current exception for teaching in the EU law is written in a rather broad and open way but none of the EU countries have implemented it as broadly as allowed by the Copyright Directive.
 If implemented broadly into the national laws the exception allows for use of any copyrighted material, including text, film, multimedia for illustration of teaching in classrooms and also in online courses.
 It should also allow for using copyrighted works in teaching compilations, analog or digital.
 Such uses should not require a license.
 Compensation is not required but allowed.

 Explanation: The problem would best be solved by making a broad educational exception mandatory for all EU countries.
 This mandatory educational exception should cover all uses of all types of works for illustration of teaching, regardless of the institution.
 It is important to stress that uses of computer programs , databases and multimedia works (such as video games) should be expressly included.